mama, children, to dance, fun, family, infant, family, family, family, family, family

 Understanding Legitimate and Illegitimate Children in Legal Terms

-In certain states, illegitimate children may inherit from a biological parent who has recognized them legally, usually through some formal recognition or a will.
-Without such legal recognition, your claims might be difficult to make.
+Some states allow illegitimate children to inherit from their biological parent who has recognized them through formal means or a will.
+Your legal claims will face challenges if you lack official recognition.

 The Impact of Modern Family Structures on Estate Planning